gallien-lbr/cheatsheets/notes/memo_git.md

 |`git add -A`| Ajoute l'ensemble des fichiers : modifiés, nouveaux fichiers et fichiers supprimés (mix de `git add .` et `git add -u`)|
 |`commit`| Saves the index to a new commit with a message describing the applied changes (log).|

+## Checkout

+When you checkout a branch, it changes HEAD to point to the new branch ref, populates your index with the snapshot of that commit, then copies the contents of the index into your working Directory.

 ## Schéma fonctionnement basique

 ![Git](git_workflow.png)